drummonds/bytestoneblog/content/posts/ABNF and Plain Text Accounting/index.md

 ## Multiple files - Corpus of accounts

-It may not convient or practical to have a single file represent the whole of the accounting journal.
+It may not convenient or practical to have a single file represent the whole of the accounting journal.

-Pacioll describes having multiple books, the first one marked with a * and then A etcera.
+Pacioli describes having multiple books, the first one marked with a * and then A etcera.
+The ledgers openbalance is copied from the previous one.

 ## Periods